anassghaier/K8s-Network-Chaos-Lab/README.md

 ---

 ## 🎯 Project Overview
+Developed as part of the “Network & Cloud” practical coursework (M2 TRT).
 This project is a **Network & Cloud practical lab** dedicated to **network-level chaos engineering in Kubernetes**.

 A microservices application is deployed on a local Kubernetes cluster.